SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 :point_right: Explore the metadata document and familiarize yourself with the content.
 Note the entityset definition and the entity type describing the `Books` entity.
 Note also the annotations describing particular service capabilities.

 :point_right: There is also a link to the [Books](http://localhost:4004/catalog/Books) entityset.
 Follow this link to see what the service returns.
+Check what happens to the node process when you try to access the entityset.

 ## Summary